ramsesware/Python-tools/README.md

 ### Features:
 - **Web Directory Analysis:** Performs a dictionary-based analysis of possible web directories, checking their availability via HTTP/HTTPS requests.
+- **Metadata Analysis:** Extracts metadata from PDF and Word documents to uncover potentially sensitive information such as author names, modification dates, and software information.

 ### Future Development:
 The goal of `H4CK1NG_T00L.py` is to incorporate various tools used in penetration testing, all accessible from a single graphical user interface, prioritizing ease of use and productivity for both beginners and advanced users in the cybersecurity field.